AnsonTu/U-Save/README.md

 - NPM (v6.4.1)
 - PostgreSQL (13.1)

+# NOTE

+- The instructions written below were written for setup and installation on a Windows machine.

 # Setting up PostgreSQL

 - Download the latest version of PostgreSQL from their website.